pinot-contrib/pinot-docs/basics/data-import/upsert.md

 Second, the star-tree index cannot be used for indexing, as the star-tree index performs pre-aggregation during the ingestion.

-Third, unlike append-only tables, out-of-order events won't be consumed and indexed by Pinot partial upsert table.
+Third, unlike append-only tables, out-of-order events won't be consumed and indexed by Pinot partial upsert table, these late events will be skipped.

 ### Best practices